DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience/get-school-experience.md

 They also need to be careful about allowing visitors into the school for the safety of children and young people.

-You may also be asked to have a DBS check to ensure you're safe to work with children.
+You may be asked to have a DBS check to ensure you're safe to work with children.

 Be flexible with your availability if possible and persevere with your search.